www3838438/dbu/doc/packages/desktop-virtualization-virtualbox.list.chroot.md

 Windows, Linux, FreeBSD, DOS, OpenBSD and others.
 VirtualBox comes with a broad feature set and excellent performance, making it the premier virtualization software solution on the market.
-VirtualBox is a powerful PC virtualization solution allowing you to run a wide range of PC operating systems on your Linux system.
-This includes Windows, Linux, FreeBSD, DOS, OpenBSD and others.
-VirtualBox comes with a broad feature set and excellent performance, making it the premier virtualization software solution on the market.

 ```